arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 <a name="Segment2" />
 ### Segment 2: Structured Storage: Connecting your app using Mobile Services ###

 > **Speaking Point:** The end user experience for this application can be enriched by adding backend services to create scenarios and experiences that span multiple devices and users.
-I am now going to show you how you can do this with Windows Azure Mobile Services.
+I am now going to show you how you can do this with Microsoft Azure Mobile Services.

-1. Switch to the Windows Azure Management Portal
+1. Switch to the Microsoft Azure Management Portal

-	> **Speaking Point:** So let's switch over to the Windows Azure portal.
+	> **Speaking Point:** So let's switch over to the Microsoft Azure portal.
 And you'll see here we're on the mobile services tab.
 And creating a new mobile service is incredibly easy.
 I click new, compute, mobile service, create.
 I enter the name of my mobile service, and this guide will take me through the steps, just two steps necessary.
 Only takes about 15 seconds.

 1. Click on the New link in the lower left corner and select Compute -> Mobile Service -> Create from the fly out menu.